 If the mechanic is being insistent and you feel trapped, you still have options.
 Get a warranty before they start doing any work at all.

 If they won’t offer you a warranty to cover your newly fixed ride, then get out of there.
 You don’t need to work with anyone who doesn’t stand behind their own work.
-If you’re struggling, check out a guide on how to deal with difficult people.

 A Car Mechanic Isn’t a Dictator